 Al Falah University hired doctors linked to Red Fort area blast without police verification: ED

+The agency, as part of its money laundering probe against the promoter of the university, is understood to have furnished statements of various senior executives and faculty of the varsity in this context in a charge sheet filed before a Delhi court on Friday.

-New Delhi, Faridabad-based Al Falah University had appointed three doctors two arrested by the National Investigation Agency and the third an alleged suicide bomber of the November 2025 Red Fort area blast apart from other specialists without police verification or scrutiny, the Enforcement Directorate has found.
+Faridabad-based Al Falah University had appointed three doctors -- two arrested by the National Investigation Agency and the third an alleged suicide bomber of the November 2025 Red Fort area blast -- apart from other specialists without police verification or scrutiny, the Enforcement Directorate has found.

 The about 260-page chargesheet seeks prosecution of Siddiqui and his Trust for alleged generation of illicit funds from fees paid by students, while allegedly misrepresenting the accreditation and recognition of his institutions.